mandani-tech/htmlForms/README.md

-# htmlForms
+# HTML Input 2 IC
-Example of a simple form using HTML
+Reproduce the form in the provided image